revault/practical-revault/messages.md

         "vault_id": "vault_uid",
         "accept": true,
         "reason": "",
-        "sig": "ECDSA (secp256k1) signature of this utf-8 encoded json with no space and 'sig:\"\"'" }
+        "sig": "ECDSA (secp256k1) signature of this utf-8 encoded json with no space, no \"pubkey\" entry and 'sig:\"\"'", "pubkey": "secp256k1 public key used to produce the above signature" }
 }
 ```